 Loneliness and lack of social connection can increase the risk of early death by 30% while isolation can increase risk for early mortality by 29%.
 The health risks of loneliness are comparable to obesity and the dangers of smoking 15 cigarettes a day.

 Today, our society is experiencing loneliness at unprecedented rates.
 Even before the pandemic, 3 in 5 Americans in 2020 reported feelings of loneliness (Cigna).
 Now, these numbers are likely far higher.

 No one is immune to loneliness, but populations like our Aging loved ones, college students on Campus, employees in the Workplace, and neighbors across Communities are particularly vulnerable.

 How We Combat Loneliness

-Through our UnLonely Project, we mobile organizations to raise public awareness of loneliness and identify solutions for community improvement.
+Through Project UnLonely, we mobile organizations to raise public awareness of loneliness and identify solutions for community improvement.

 Being Alone Can Be Beneficial

 Over time, we’ve become less and less comfortable with being alone.
 But being alone does not mean you are lonely, and it’s important we understand the distinction between loneliness and solitude.

 There is nothing wrong with wanting to be or being by yourself.
 In fact, personal time is fundamental to individual growth and well-being.
 Solitude is the state of being at peace with oneself and being content alone.
 Where loneliness is a negative experience based off external relationship, “oneliness” is a positive internal state of being connected with oneself as an individual.
 It offers us a chance to reflect and connect more deeply with ourselves, and by giving clarity to ourselves and our surrounding, it actually nourishes and restores us.